Field guideNSS Background Remover

 How to know it actually worked

 Code-splitting is unusually easy to do without doing anything, because the build still succeeds and the app still works whether or not the chunks are meaningfully separated.
 The only way to know is to measure, and the measurement that counts is first-load JavaScript on a real entry point, watched over time so a regression shows up before it ships.
 A build report that lists the bytes each route loads on first paint is the single most useful artifact here; if opening one tool quietly pulls in three others because of an accidental shared import, that report is where it becomes visible.
-We treat that as a number to defend, the same way the build-time checks in /product-blog/a-build-time-validation-gate-for-content defend content quality.
+We treat that as a number to defend, the same way the build-time checks in A build-time validation gate: catching content errors before deploy defend content quality.

 What this buys the person who just wants one cutout